What are the origins of Halloween?

-Whatever the origins or history of Halloween, Halloween is celebrated in many different ways by all sorts of people around the world.
+Answer: Whatever the history and origins of Halloween, Halloween is celebrated in many different ways by all sorts of people around the world.
 Traditionally, it was known as All Hallows’ Eve, when the dead were remembered.
 Over time, it became cultural.
 For Americans, it has become extremely commercialized.
-We begin to see Halloween decorations in the stores as early as August.
+We begin to see Halloween decorations in the stores several months in advance.
 Unfortunately, the emphasis on this commercialized holiday has shifted from the little cowboys and Indians to a much more evil and pointed attraction to all things hideous and pagan.
 Satan has undoubtedly made this commercialized holiday into something that has subtly focused on the ugly and demonic.

-In the United States, many early American settlers came from England and they brought various beliefs about ghosts and witches with them.
+In the United States, the origins of Halloween start with the early settlers.
+When early American settlers came from England, many of them brought various beliefs about ghosts and witches with them.
 In the 1800s, many immigrants from Ireland and Scotland arrived in the United States and introduced their Halloween traditions.
 Other groups added their own cultural influences to Halloween customs.
 German immigrants brought a vivid witchcraft lore, and Haitian and African peoples brought their native voodoo beliefs about black cats, fire, and witchcraft.